-Costs to obtain a contract include the commission costs related to SaaS arrangements, which are capitalized and amortized ratably over the expected life of the customer.
-As a practical expedient, we generally recognize the incremental costs of obtaining a contract as an expense when incurred if the amortization period of the asset would have been one year or less, with the exception of commissions generated from TruBridge sales.
-TruBridge commissions, which are paid up to twelve months in advance, are capitalized and amortized over the prepayment period.
+Costs to obtain a contract include the commission costs related to SaaS and RCM arrangements, which are capitalized and amortized ratably over the expected life of the customer.
+As a practical expedient, we generally recognize the incremental costs of obtaining a contract as an expense when incurred if the amortization period of the asset would have been one year or less.
 Costs to obtain a contract are expensed within sales and marketing expenses in the accompanying consolidated statements of operations.

 Contract fulfillment costs related to the implementation of SaaS arrangements are capitalized and amortized ratably over the expected life of the customer.
 Costs to fulfill contracts consist of the payroll costs for the implementation of SaaS arrangements, including time for training, conversion, and installation that is necessary for the software to be utilized.
-Contract fulfillment costs are expensed within the caption "System sales and support - Cost of sales" in the accompanying consolidated statements of operations.
+Contract fulfillment costs are expensed within the caption "Electronic health record - Cost of sales" in the accompanying consolidated statements of operations.

-Costs to obtain and fulfill contracts related to SaaS arrangements are included within the "Prepaid expenses and other" and "Other assets, net of current portion" line items on our consolidated balance sheets.
+Costs to obtain and fulfill contracts related to SaaS and RCM arrangements are included within the "Prepaid expenses and other" and "Other assets, net of current portion" line items on our consolidated balance sheets.

-The following table details costs to obtain and fulfill contracts with customers for the years ended December 31, 2021 and 2020, included in the consolidated balance sheets:
+The following table details costs to obtain and fulfill contracts with customers for the years ended December 31, 2022 and 2021, included in the consolidated balance sheets:

-Fo r years ended December 31,
+Fo mber 31,

-(In thousands) 2021 2020
+(In thousands) 2022 022

-Beginning balance \$ 5,992 \$ 4,439
+Beginning balance \$ 7,312 \$ 5,992

-Costs to obtain and fulfill contracts capitalized 7,256 6,974
+Costs to obtain and fulfill contracts capitalized 11,361 7,256

-Less costs to obtain and fulfill contracts recognized as expense (5,936) (5,421)
+Less costs to obtain and fulfill contracts recognized as expense (7,096) (5,936)

-Ending balance \$ 7,312 \$ 5,992
+Ending balance \$ 11,577 \$ 7,312

-Significant Judgments
+• Significant Judgments